 Generate A Professional Network With The LinkedIn App

 How To Download The LinkedIn Mobile App

 You can download the LinkedIn mobile app from the App Store and the Google Play Store.
-For iOS users, you must have an iTunes account to download the app.
-Both iOS and Android users are encouraged to update their mobile devices to the newest version of the LinkedIn app.
+If you have an iOS device, you can get the app by signing up for an iTunes account.
+Users on both iOS and Android should download and install the latest version of the LinkedIn app.

+Generate A Professional Network With The LinkedIn App